Documentation Index

 Time to First Token (TTFT) / Time to First Byte (TTFB)

-This measures the time from when the audio stream begins (including model startup/initialization) to when the very first token is returned by the model.
+This measures the time from when the audio stream begins (including model startup/initialization) to when the very first token is returned by the model.For Universal-3 Pro Streaming, the

 This measures the latency between when a user finishes speaking (end of speech detected) and when the complete transcription for that utterance is received from the STT model.
-This metric is crucial for understanding overall streaming model latency performance.
+This metric is crucial for understanding overall streaming model latency performance.TTCT is measured on a per utterance basis, and a single user turn may contain

 End-of-Turn Finalization Latency / Endpointing Latency

 This measures the time from when the user actually finishes speaking (end of speech detected) to when the system recognizes and signals the end of their conversational turn.
-This includes both speech detection latency and any additional processing to determine turn completion.
+This includes both speech detection latency and any additional processing to determine turn completion.End-of-Turn Detection Accuracy

-This measures how accurately the model detects when a user has finished speaking, considering true positives (correct detections), false positives (premature cutoffs), and false negatives (missed endpoints).
+This measures how accurately the model detects when a user has finished speaking, considering true positives (correct detections), false positives (premature cutoffs), and false negatives (missed endpoints).Word Error Rate (WER)

-This formula takes the number of Substitutions (S), Deletions (D), and Insertions (I), and divides their sum by the Total Number of Words in the ground truth transcript (N).
+This formula takes the number of Substitutions (S), Deletions (D), and Insertions (I), and divides their sum by the Total Number of Words in the ground truth transcript (N).For streaming models, it’s important to measure both partial WER (accuracy of

 Semantic WER

 Traditional WER treats every difference between the model output and a reference transcript as an error—even when the difference is semantically equivalent.
-Semantic WER corrects this by normalizing equivalent words and phrases before calculating WER, so that differences like dr. vs doctor or 1300 vs thirteen hundred aren’t counted as errors.
+Semantic WER corrects this by normalizing equivalent words and phrases before calculating WER, so that differences likedr. vs doctor or 1300 vs thirteen hundred aren’t counted as errors.

 Rule-based normalization